-Sometimes, if a property isn’t of a rentable standard and requires work to attain a buy to let mortgage (more common when purchasing auction properties), bridging finance can be used to secure the purchase, complete the required improvements before refinancing onto a buy to let mortgage.
-In all these circumstances, rather than using your savings or a director’s loan, it may be possible to take out bridging finance for a short period and refinance the property at the end to repay the loan.
+If a property isn’t in a lettable condition (which can be common when purchasing at auction), you can use bridging finance to secure the purchase and complete the required improvements, before refinancing onto a buy to let mortgage.
+In these circumstances, rather than using your savings or a director’s loan, it may be possible to source bridging finance to cover the refurbishment period and refinance the property at the end to repay the funds.

-For the more experienced landlord or developer, you might be wanting to extend a residential property, convert an old commercial property into residential dwellings, or an existing residential property into an HMO or Multi-Unit Freehold Block; this would be considered heavy refurbishment.
-For more information about requirements for these types of projects, you can read a previous blog which covers this topic in more detail.
+For the more experienced landlord or developer, you might want to extend a residential property, convert an old commercial property into residential dwellings, or turn an existing residential property into an HMO.
+These would all be considered heavy refurbishment.
+For more information about requirements for these types of projects, speak to our expert commercial team to discuss your options.